korovod/kenotron/docs/your-first-training.md

 ## Using a Custom Dataloader

-If you want to use your own dataset instead of the built-in Hugging Face datasets support, you can create a custom dataloader:
+If you want to use your own dataset instead of the built-in HuggingFace datasets support, you can create a custom dataloader:

 1. Set your dataset configuration to `null`:
    ```yaml